VitaliyR/frontend-test-data2/README.md

 ## Event flow example
 User logs in via `socket.emit('login', {username: 'My nick'})`.
-Now application listens to either `socket.on('appError')` if username is taken *(or some else error happened)* or to `socket.on('setup')` - which tells you successfully logged in and it is gives you data about rooms, users and messages in default room which you are in.
+Now application listens to either `socket.on('appError')` if username is taken *(or some else error happened)* or to `socket.on('setup')` - which tells you successfully logged in and it is gives you data about rooms.
+Just after this event the server also emits to client event `room switched` to default room with the last few messages inside this room and users which are here too.

 You can send a message via `socket.emit('new message', {message: 'hi'})` and receive back either `appError` or `messageCreated`.